 We can only make long number plates on the day.
 We have to buy square ones in, so please give us a

 little notice if you need one like the Daihatsu Copen (above) has.

-Up to press, the only cars that have refused to accommodate the a-frame have been the convertible versions of the Smart and the Mini.
+Up to press, the only car that have refused to accommodate the A-Frame have been the convertible version of the Mini.
 BUT we have found a solution.
-We can set up the a-frame so that the a-frame module (the part with AT on it) and the towing hitch can be separated by withdrawing two spring-loaded pins.
+We can set up the a-frame so that the A-Frame module (the part with AT on it) and the towing hitch can be separated by withdrawing two spring-loaded pins.
 This capability, which you can see in the bottom left picture, adds £30 to the cost, £60 at a later date.

 motorhome while they break for a cup of tea at motorway services.